agbarnett/YSC2019/README.md

 The data came from Table Builder at the Australian Bureau of Statistics.

+The CSV file `sa4datafilled.csv` was too big to upload, so I used a compressed version `sa4datafilled.rds` in the R code.

 Thanks to James Brown for the data and SAS code.